 The “Heat and Eat” Fuel Assistance Program

-DTA and the Dept. of Housing and Community Development (DHCD) have a special “Heat and Eat” Fuel Assistance program, or H-EAT.
+DTA and the Dept. of Housing and Community Development (EOHLC) have a special “Heat and Eat” Fuel Assistance program, or H-EAT.

 The H-EAT program was created because many seniors and persons with disabilities often underreport their AC/cooling costs, or do not realize they can claim utility costs when sharing utilities with other households.

-DTA identifies SNAP households not getting the full “heating/cooling standard utility allowance” (SUA) and then exchanges a data file with DHCD to confirm if any of these SNAP households received regular Fuel Assistance in the past 12 months.
+DTA identifies SNAP households not getting the full “heating/cooling standard utility allowance” (SUA) and then exchanges a data file with EOHLC to confirm if any of these SNAP households received regular Fuel Assistance in the past 12 months.
 If not, DTA provides the SNAP household with a $21 H-EAT Fuel Assistance payment.

 This H-EAT payment is put on your EBT card, once every 12 months.
 You can use this money to buy supplies such as light bulbs, flashlights, or blankets.
 If the H-EAT payment increases your SNAP you will get a notice from DTA.
 DTA should automatically issue another $21 H-EAT payment annually if you are eligible for this special payment.